pydefi/chained-accounts/README.md

 - is encrypted in a local keystore using the [`eth_keyfile`](https://github.com/ethereum/eth-keyfile) package.

 Applications can easily access the keystore and search for accounts by name, EVM chain, and address.

+Note: This package does not directly perform any encryption/decryption, but relies on the https://github.com/ethereum/eth-account package.  **USE AT YOUR OWN RISK**

 ## Installation